Nightkingale/Personal-Website/posts/the-downgrade-of-doom.md

 > ![A picture taken of the downgraded Wii U Menu.](../assets/images/posts/the-downgrade-of-doom/downgrade_wii_u_menu.png)
 > ![A picture taken of the downgraded HOME Menu.](../assets/images/posts/the-downgrade-of-doom/downgrade_home_menu.png)

 This method can be applied to more than just the Wii U Menu.
-The HOME Menu is actually a seperate application, and as I shown in my screenshots, it can be downgraded in just the same way.
-Other applications like System Settings can also be downgraded, so really it seems like almost anything is fair-game.
+The HOME Menu is actually a seperate application, and as I've shown in my screenshots, it can be downgraded the same way.
+Other applications like System Settings can also be downgraded, so it seems like almost anything is on the table.

-Very crucial titles like OSv10 should be kept as is.
+Keep in mind that very crucial titles like OSv10 should be kept as is.
 I haven't messed with downgrading it, and that's for good reason.
 If it breaks, there is no easy way to fix it.
-I haven't found any reason I would need to yet anyway.
+I haven't found any reason I would need to yet anyway, so use your best judgement.

 Another thing to note is that there will be issues!
 This should not be used as a daily driver at all!
 Neither Aroma or Tiramisu work well from my experience, and I needed to revert my system titles back to the latest version in order to continue using them without bugs.